apache/activemq-artemis/docs/user-manual/en/management.md

   paused, it will receive messages but will not deliver them.
 When it's resumed, it'll begin delivering the queued messages, if any.

+#### Size limit of messages sent over QueueControl and AddressControl

+Both `QueueControl` and `AddressControl` provide `sendMessage()` operation which allows user to send messages to broker.
+The total size of each message should be less than the broker's journal-buffer-size (see [Persistence](persistence.md)).
+Messages larger than that will be rejected.

 #### Other Resources Management

 Apache ActiveMQ Artemis allows to start and stop its remote resources